 What Should You Take Away From This Article?

-While narcissists have low levels of neuroticism and sadistic personality traits, don’t underestimate a narcissist’s need to protect their superficial identity.
+While narcissists have high levels of neuroticism and sadistic personality traits, don’t underestimate a narcissist’s need to protect their superficial identity.

 They cannot handle the amount of emotional distress that comes from having their identity contradicted.
 Remember, they spend their entire lives building and maintaining a falsified identity to be accepted by others.
 Their insecure need to be someone that they’re not makes arguments almost like a do or die situation, you’re not going to win.